Estate Management Best Practices: A Guide for Nigerian Property Managers

 Specialized staff handle specific functions: Security Chief manages all security operations and personnel; Maintenance Supervisor coordinates all repair and upkeep activities; Accountant/Finance Officer manages financial records and reporting; Administrative Assistant handles correspondence and documentation.

-Decision-making processes: Effective estates establish clear decision-making protocols.
+Decision-making processes: Well-run estates establish clear decision-making protocols.
 Routine operational decisions (under ₦100,000) are made by the estate manager.
 Medium decisions (₦100,000-₦500,000) require committee approval via email or emergency meeting.
 Major decisions (above ₦500,000) require formal committee vote with quorum.
 Very major decisions (special levies, bylaw changes) require resident association vote at general meeting.

 Conflict resolution mechanisms: Establish clear procedures for handling disputes.
 First level: residents bring complaints to estate manager who attempts to resolve informally.
 Second level: unresolved issues escalate to estate management committee for mediation.
 Third level: serious disputes go to a special disputes committee of neutral residents.
 Final level: if internal resolution fails, parties may pursue external mediation or legal action.